JetBrains/jpa-buddy-documentation/database-connections/database-connections.md

 ### PostgreSQL

-The default PostgreSQL schema is “public”.
-For other schemes you need to specify desired schema name in the Connection params field via “currentSchema” parameter:
+The default PostgreSQL schema is "public".
+For other schemes you need to specify desired schema name in the Connection params field via "currentSchema" parameter:

 ![ij_community_postgres](img/ij_community_postgres.jpeg)